 With most mobile games developed these days, something fantastic is always waiting to happen right around the corner.
 You never know when you need to pull up your camera – so to speak – and start a new recording, but you needn’t worry about missing a thing.
 BlueStacks keeps the whole process simple and quick.

-Step #1 – Set Up the BlueStacks Recording Feature
+Step 1 – Set Up the BlueStacks Screen Recorder

 The first time you do this, you will be asked to download the video recorder.
 Once the download is finished and the recorder installed, you will receive a notification.
 That’s when you know you are ready to start recording your gameplay.

-With the BlueStacks recorder installed, open the mobile game of your choice and, once again, press the camera icon at the bottom of the window.
+With the BlueStacks Screen Recorder installed, open the mobile game of your choice and, once again, press the camera icon at the bottom of the window.
 This will initialize a new recording aaaaaand… Action!

 While a red indicator appears on the camera icon at the bottom of the screen, you are recording.
 Take your time to get the video just right and remember that you can always delete things in post-production!